-The bag appeal was on point with this Grapefruit GG4, the “star” of the show was a 2.3 gram nug full of different color shades that made it look really unique, there were 3 more little buds to complete the 3.5 grams.
-There were spots of light green, dark green, navy and purple, dark and light orange pistils were ingrained in the buds, as opposed to sticking out, so different shades of orange were also present.
+The bag appeal was on point with this Grapefruit GG4, the “star” of the show was a 2.3 gram nug full of different color shades that made it look unique; there were three more little buds to complete the 3.5 grams.
+There were spots of light green, dark green, navy, and purple; dark and light orange pistils were ingrained in the buds instead of sticking out, so different orange shades were also present.
 A sheet of amber trichomes with many glands still intact covered the bud.
-This weed came in at 62% when it comes to humidity in the bag, which as you may know by now, is exactly the number consumers are looking for.
+This weed came in at 62% when it comes to humidity in the bag, which, as you may know by now, is precisely the number consumers are looking for.

-It seems like there’s a pattern here, when terpinolene and either limonene or pinene are the dominant terpenes, there’s this fresh aroma that pleases the nostrils every single time!
-In this case, there was a sweet lemonade scent that came out of the bag, the sweet citrus smell intensified as the weed was bid up.
-I also got hints of grapefruit and pear, the only reason that it’s not a perfect score is because it was a little more subtle than I would like it to be (I may or may not be asking for too much here).
+It seems like there’s a pattern here; when terpinolene and either limonene or pinene are the dominant terpenes, there’s this fresh aroma that pleases the nostrils every single time!
+In this case, a sweet lemonade scent came out of the bag; the sweet citrus smell intensified as the weed was bid up.
+I also got hints of grapefruit and pear; the only reason it’s not a perfect score is that it was a little more subtle than I would like it to be (I may or may not be asking for too much here).
 The grapefruit came out way more than the GG4 did, that’s for sure.

-This may be my least favorite aspect of this Grapefruit GG4 strain review, yet it’s still above average.
-For some reason, the whole flavor profile got somewhat muted, and I really didn’t get much other than a touch of citrus, and who doesn’t like citrus?
-It was above average because of the smooth smoke and white ash, it was still enjoyable although you couldn’t really get much on the palate.
+The flavor may be my least favorite aspect of this Grapefruit GG4 strain review, yet it’s still above average.
+For some reason, the whole flavor profile got somewhat muted, and I didn’t get much other than a touch of citrus, and who doesn’t like citrus?
+It was above average because of the smooth smoke and white ash; it was still enjoyable, although you couldn’t get much on the palate.

 The effects that this cultivar emitted were right up my alley.
-The “high” hit me about 15 minutes in, I would describe the feeling as euphoric, uplifting and clear-headed.
+The “high” hit me about 15 minutes in; I would describe the feeling as euphoric, uplifting, and clear-headed.
 I also felt energized and focused when I was doing work.
-This may differentiate from consumer to consumer, as in this may actually feel too light for some heavy-users, I enjoyed the effects a lot hence the great score.
-I would love to get a batch of this with cannabinoid content levels that are on the other side of the spectrum, you know, towards the 22% side.
+This may differentiate from consumer to cons353535umer, as in this may feel too light for some heavy-users; I enjoyed the effects a lot hence the great score.
+I would love to get a batch of this with cannabinoid content levels on the other side of the spectrum, you know, towards the 22% side.